Weekend Recipe: A Stress-Busting Smoothie

 I designed this smoothie for myself due to my busy work schedule, and hectic work environment.
-My immune system was low and my cortisol levels were high, so I needed to pay more attention to my heatlth and get my own wellbeing back on track.
+My immune system was low and my cortisol levels were high, so I needed to pay more attention to my health and get my own wellbeing back on track.

 This smoothie is my ultimate healthy breakfast.
 It provides sustained energy, supports my immune system, my digestive system and is rich in protein and antioxidants.
 It takes just one minute to make and any leftovers can be taken to work and enjoyed as a snack or light meal the same day.